KirillCheremisin/KirillCheremisin.github.io/about.md

 Hi there!
 Call me Kirill.

 I develop something on NAV 2018.
 As a specialist a decided to go further - now I am interested in processes and inner automation.
-No doubt, NAV Developmnt is a number one issue, but it's not enough.
+No doubt, NAV Development is a number one issue, but it's not enough.

 <h3>Area of interests</h3>
 - System analysis;